ScoutmasterBucky/ScoutmasterBucky/site/360/2023/2023-03-31-teen-challenge.md

 A recent study conducted by the Center for Compassion at Evangel University confirms that an astonishing 78% of graduates from Adult & Teen Challenge addiction recovery centers remain sober and substance free post-graduation!
 Furthermore, the study showed those same graduates indicated holistic improvement across multiple health indicators, from sobriety to relational and spiritual dimensions, following their recovery through Adult and Teen Challenge centers.

-Unfortunately, the program relies on community support, and while demand has gone up, donations have drastically decreased.
+The program relies on community support, and while demand has gone up, donations have drastically decreased.
 If you’re interested in supporting Minnesota Adult & Teen Challenge, you can make a donation on their website.

 Learn more about Minnesota Adult & Teen Challenge’s services <a href="https://www.mntc.org/">here</a>.